Blosc/c-blosc/ANNOUNCE.rst

 API should be completely unaffected.
 Thanks to Christopher Speller!

 Also, the BloscLZ decompressor underwent some optimizations allowing up to 1.5x faster operation in some situations.
+Moreover, LZ4 and LZ4HC internal compressors have been updated to version 1.3.1.

 For more info, please see the release notes in: